 - Chronic diarrhea

-It’s best to address root causes and identify food sensitivities and intolerances and remove them from your child’s diet to stop the inflammatory process that develops.
+It’s best to address root causes and identify food sensitivities and intolerances with an elimination diet and remove them from your child’s diet to stop the inflammatory process that develops.

 Frequent antibiotics and NSAID usage (Motrin, Advil, and Tylenol etc) tend to worsen food sensitivities and intolerances due to increased Candida and yeast overgrowth.